truenas/documentation/content/SCALE/GettingStarted/MigratingFromCORE.md

 {{< tab "Manual Upgrade Migration" >}}

-  Start by dwnloading the [SCALE manual update file](https://www.truenas.com/download-tn-scale/) The non HA TrueNAS system should be on the latest public 12.0-U8, or better, release.
+Start by dwnloading the SCALE manual update file.
+Confirm that the TrueNAS system is on the latest public 12.0-U8, or better, release.

-* Click CHECK FOR UPDATES in the System Information System card on the Dashboard or go to System > Update
+Click CHECK FOR UPDATES in the System Information System card on the Dashboard or go to System > Update.

-* Click INSTALL MANUAL UPDATE FILE
+Click INSTALL MANUAL UPDATE FILE.
 ![SCALEManualSidegrade](/images//SCALE/SidegeadeInstallManualUpdate.png "Install the Manual Upgrade")

-* It is advised that SAVE CONFIGURATION is checked but it isn't required.
+It is advised that SAVE CONFIGURATION is checked but it isn't required.
 ![SCALEConfigSidegrade](/images/SCALE/SidegradeSaveConfig.png "Save the Config file")

-* Select a Temporary Storage Location (Memory Device or a Pool)
-* Click Choose File
+Select a Temporary Storage Location (Memory Device or a Pool) Click Choose File abd select the TrueNAS-SCALE.update file you downloaded.
-* Select the TrueNAS-SCALE.update file you downloaded as a part of the precondition for this test
-* Check Reboot After Update
-![SCALEFileSidegrade](/images/SCALE/SidegeadeInstallManualUpdate.png "Settings for the Manual Upgrade")
+![SCALEFileSidegrade](/images/SCALE/SidegeadeInstallManualUpdate.png "Settings for the Manual Upgrade") Then APPLY UPDATE.

-* Click APPLY UPDATE
-After the Update has been applied confirm reboot
+After the Update has been applied confirm reboot.
 ![SCALESidegradeReboot](/images/SCALE/SidegradeRestart.png  "Reboot to Finish")

 {{< /tab >}}